Josh Lowe Player Props: Rays vs. Twins

-On Wednesday, Josh Lowe (.242 on-base percentage in past 10 games, 97 points below season-long percentage) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 6:40 PM ET.
+Josh Lowe -- with an on-base percentage of .235 in his past 10 games, 102 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Minnesota Twins, with Bailey Ober on the mound, on June 8 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Red Sox.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Josh Lowe Game Info & Props vs. the Twins